- Schedule FA in ITR How to Declare Foreign Assets in India

 Filing ITR using Incorrect Tax Form

 Every taxable person is required to report all his income sources that are taxable and tax-exempted using the correct ITR form applicable to him/her.
 If the ITR is filed using the wrong form, then the return will be termed as 'defective.'
-The taxpayer can determine the applicability of the form, depending on the source of income he/she has earned.
-Choosing the wrong ITR form may lead to the return being treated as defective or make the ITR Invalid altogether.
+It can lead to underreporting or misreporting of income and attract a penalty of upto 50% and 100% respectively.
 Therefore, choosing the correct ITR form is essential.

 Mentioning incorrect personal or correspondence details

 Taxpayers should be vigilant while quoting their PAN, Aadhaar, and address details.
-Special attention should also be given when mentioning the mail id and contact number.
+Special attention should also be given when mentioning the mail ID and contact number.
 You must ensure that the details tally with those in your PAN.
-The Income Tax Department will send the Notices to the address given in the last ITR; if you do not provide the correct address, then the same will be served on the incorrect address by way of Chaspa and will pass the ex-party orders.
+The Income Tax Department will send the Notices to the address given in the last ITR.
 So it's important to provide the correct address.
-It should also be noted that ITR-V will be sent on the email id which is given in the ITR.
-Reminder Text for E-Verification and Intimation text will be sent on the mobile number given in the ITR.
+It should also be noted that ITR-V will be sent to the email given in the ITR.
+A Reminder Text for E-Verification and Intimation text will be sent to the mobile number given in the ITR.
 Therefore, it is important to ensure you provide the correct details to avoid further confusion.
 It is also important to provide the correct Bank Account Number and IFS code to receive a speedy refund from the Income Tax Department.

 Filing incorrect and incomplete bank details